 Courses are offered in 7 different studios, each designed to accommodate group learning and individual studio practice.

-The Oakman Clinton School and Studio is where you can find Hyde Park Art Center art programs and studios.
+The Oakman Clinton School and Studios house Hyde Park Art Center studio art classes.
 The Art Center offers over 200 courses per year, allowing any artist to find the right individual course, series, or art learning experiences that best fit their needs.
-The Oakman Clinton School and Studios have 7 different work areas, each one ready for groups of students or individual project work.
+The Oakman Clinton School and Studios has seven different work areas, each one ready for groups of students or individual project work.

 The Perlow Multimedia Studios are a set of rooms designed for painting, drawing, screenprinting, printmaking, and other mixed-media art-making.
 There are four different rooms as part of the Perlow studios and each accommodates different sets of art-making.